shreyasrk/git_training/chapters/chapter3.md

 1. Organizations have repos.
 Fork them.
 Refer Chapter-2 to how to work with remotes.
 2. Clone the forked repo to your system `origin`
+3. Checkout the branch you're assigned to work in.
+This is a crucial step as there would be a ton of changes between branches (master branch is never the same as it's branches) - `git checkout -b branch-to-work`.
-3. Create the branch that you'd be working with. `git checkout -b new-branch`
+4. Create the branch that you'd be working with. `git checkout -b new-branch`.
+It will create a branch with specified name.
+Make sure it is unique across so as to not collide with existing ones.
 4. The repo now is in your branch.
-Do all your changes [`git add`, `git commit`]
+Do all your changes [Adding files, Code changes et.al]
-5. Push this to `origin`: `git push origin new-branch`
+5. Push this to `origin`: `git push origin new-branch`.
+This will push the details to your forked repo.
+Always remember to push only to fork.
+Sync changes from `main` for any changes before pushing [Use either a `git fetch main` or `git pull main`].
 6. Initiate pull request to the `main` repo after you're convinced that

 	* New branch exists in GitHub for forked repo.